Know Before You Go

 The house was designed by architect Edgar Lazarus in the style of German Art Nouveau.
 The octagonal building stands 55 feet (17 m) high with tall, opalized glass windows offering 360-degree views of the gorge.
 The interior floors and hand-carved water fountains are constructed from Tokeen Alaskan marble, which extends into the stairwells and bathrooms on the lower level.

-The building’s peachy-hued walls are pink limestone, which arch fluidly upwards toward a domed ceiling whose supporting ribs are each adorned with a bust of unidentified Native Americans.
+The building’s peachy-hued walls are pink limestone, which arches fluidly upwards toward a domed ceiling whose supporting ribs are each adorned with a bust of unidentified Native Americans.
 The sandstone exterior creates the illusion that the observatory was carved out of the mountain itself — a steadfast symbol of Oregon’s connection to the state’s stunning natural beauty.

 After its completion in 1918, Lancaster named it the “Vista House” and declared it a memorial to “the trials and hardships of those who had come into the Oregon country.”
 Ironically, many Oregonians at the time chided it for being an overpriced outhouse.
-Its opulent $100,000 price tag was considered steep during the end of World War I, when materials and manpower were scarce.
-Over time, however, Vista House’s ethereal charm, historical significance and practicality won out, landing it on National Register of Historic Places in 1974.
+Its opulent $100,000 price tag was considered steep during the end of World War I when materials and manpower were scarce.
+Over time, however, Vista House’s ethereal charm, historical significance and practicality won out, landing it on the National Register of Historic Places in 1974.
 It was declared a National Historic Landmark in 2000.

 Modern Upgrades to Crown Point Vista House